Hellbovine

 7A) Click "Apply" from the left menu, then select "Process" to begin creating the customized image.

 7B) Once processing has finished, exit NTLite and then copy the Windows files onto the root of a USB drive, then boot into that drive and install your custom Windows!
-If you are unsure how to handle this, see the other guides contained in the link at the end of this post for assistance.
+If you are unfamiliar with this, see my other guide (link5) for instructions on how to do it.

 Note: Unplug from the internet before installing Windows or it will force you to use a Microsoft account during setup, as well as potentially downloading updates which could undo some tweaks.
 This will be resolved in version 2.0 of the guide.